dsestero/jboss/README.markdown

 * JBoss-5.1.0.GA
 * JBoss-7.1.1.Final
 * WildFly-8.2.0.Final
+* WildFly-12.0.0.Final

-*Note*: at this time the 7 and 8 instances are created as standalone standard profiles.
+*Note*: at this time WildFly instances are created as standalone standard profiles.

 The module takes care to set up a secondary network interface on which the instance will be listening.